Background pattern

 1. What is Bosentan SUN and what is it used for

-The Bosentan SUN tablets contain bosentan, which blocks the natural hormone called endothelin-1 (ET-1), and causes narrowing of the blood vessels.
-Bosentan therefore causes dilation of the blood vessels and belongs to the class of medications known as "endothelin receptor antagonists".
+The tablets of Bosentan SUN contain bosentan, which blocks a natural hormone called endothelin-1 (ET-1), causing narrowing of blood vessels.
+Bosentan causes, consequently, dilation of blood vessels and belongs to a class of medicines called "endothelin receptor antagonists".

 Bosentan SUN is used to treat:

-Bosentan SUN is used to treat patients with PAH class III to improve symptoms and exercise capacity (the ability to perform physical activity).
+Bosentan SUN is used for the treatment of patients with PAH class III to improve symptoms and exercise capacity (the ability to perform physical activity).
 The "class" reflects the severity of the disease: 'class III' implies marked limitation of physical activity.
 Some improvements have been observed in patients with PAH class II.
-'Class II' implies mild limitation of physical activity.
-PAH for which Bosentan SUN is indicated may be:
+The 'class II' implies slight limitation of physical activity.
+The PAH for which Bosentan SUN is indicated may be:

-primary (in which the cause or hereditary is not identified),
+• primary (in which no cause is identified or hereditary),

-caused by scleroderma (also known as systemic sclerosis, a disease in whichthere is abnormal growth of connective tissue that forms the support of the skin and otherorgans),
+• caused by scleroderma (also called systemic sclerosis, a disease in which there is abnormal growth of connective tissue that forms the support of the skin and other organs),

-2. What you need to know before starting Bosentan SUN
+2. What you need to know before you take Bosentan SUN

 Do not take Bosentan SUN:

-if you are pregnant, or could be pregnantwithout using reliable contraceptive methods.
-Please read the information in the section “Contraceptives” and “Other medicines and Bosentan SUN”
+• if you are pregnant, or could be pregnant by not using reliable contraceptive methods.
+Please read the information in the section "Contraceptives" and "Other medicines and Bosentan SUN"

-if you are taking ciclosporin A(a medicine used after a transplant or to treat psoriasis)
+• if you are taking ciclosporin A (a medicine used after transplantation or to treat psoriasis)

 If you have any of these conditions, inform your doctor.